mkapur/sab-2021-doc/_main.md

 Removing the WCGBT Survey index resulted in greater estimates of uncertainty around time series of spawning biomass and stock status, but more optimistic estimates of stock size and status at the end of the time series (Table \ref{tab:sensitivity_nosealevel}; Figure \ref{sensitivity_nosealevel}).

 A model runs implementing the following changes were largely withing the range of uncertainty estimated in the base model: 1) adding a hake bycatch fleet, 2) beginning the model in 1970 (a STAR panel request), and 3) estimating a single sex combined value for natural mortality (Table \ref{tab:ashop} and Figure \ref{fig:ashop}).
+\end{comment}

+**LEE QI: COMM LCOMPS SENSITIVITY**

+**GIANCARLO: ASHOP SENSITIVITY**

-*GIANCARLO UPDATE* Adding information about sablefish abundance gained from the Pacific hake (\emph{Merluccius productus}) fishery did not lead to significant changes relative to the base model.
+Adding information about sablefish abundance gained from the Pacific hake (\emph{Merluccius productus}) fishery did not lead to significant changes relative to the base model.
 In the post-STAR model adding a hake bycatch fleet resulted in a lower estimate of unfished spawning biomass.
 This difference is likely due to the removal of all other length composition data except for the WCGBTS data and, in this sensitivity run, the hake discard length compositions.
 Young (i.e., age-0) fish are caught in this mid-water trawl fishery as bycatch and it was hypothesized that including sablefish lengths sampled by the hake fishery would be informative about recruitment.
 However, the time series does not appear to be long enough relative to the modeled period to be informative and the ongoing WCGBT Survey samples age-0 sablefish.

-Estimates of unfished spawning biomass and stock status in the single M run were lower than the base model value, while the estimate of unfished biomass and stock status were higher in the run that began during 1970.
-The scale of the estimated unfished spawning biomass is uncertain.
+\begin{comment} Estimates of unfished spawning biomass and stock status in the single M run were lower than the base model value, while the estimate of unfished biomass and stock status were higher in the run that began during 1970.The scale of the estimated unfished spawning biomass is uncertain.
 To get a ball-park estimate of the scale of the northeast Pacific sablefish population, conditioned on the California Current assumptions and biology, a model run adding all northeast Pacific landings was completed.
 This model run suggests a northeast Pacific sablefish population that follows a similar stock trajectory and results in a similar stock status compared to the base model, but that unfished spawning biomass could have ranged from about 250,000 mt to about 1,500,000 mt (Table \ref{tab:sensitivity_nepacific}; Figure \ref{sensitivity_nepacific}).
 This model sensitivity addresses, in a limited way, the long standing request for investigations into transboundary stock issues.

 Models with a range of specifications for the age that defines the beginning of the plus group for the age data agreed regarding the strong increase in the spawning biomass during the 1960s to mid-1970s, followed by stock declines until recent years (Figures \ref{modelcomparison_dataage_ssb} and \ref{modelcomparison_dataage_rec}).
 The ages largely agreed regarding a period of high recruitments that drive this stock increase.
 This pattern was evident but less extreme in the 2011 and 2015 models due to the plus group being set at age 35.
 A similar pattern in spawning biomass trends was present in the AFSC stock assessment {@hanselman2018}.
 Extending the plus group to age 50 allows for fish aged 35 to 50 to better inform what historical recruitment may have been during periods that previous models assumed there was no information regarding recruitment as well as provides the potential to track truncation or expansion of the 'old growth' population age structure due to changes in fishing pressure or recruitment.
 In aggregate, these sensitivity analyses reflect the uncertainty in absolute stock size in this sablefish assessment.
 Hopefully, they also provide a basis for future investigations, as well as a method for prioritizing potential research studies.
 \end{comment}
 ## Retrospective analysis

-**GIANCARLO TO HELP UPDATE, **
+**GIANCARLO**

 A retrospective analysis was conducted by running the base model with data removed for the past 5 years.
 All retrospective model runs fall within the uncertainty estimates from the base model.
-There was limited evidence of a retrospective pattern in estimates of spawning biomass and stock status, such that the view of the stock becomes more pessimistic as data are removed (Figure \ref{fig:retroSB} -\ref{fig:retroREC} ).
-The retrospective pattern in stock status is largely driven by some of the largest recruitments observed for sablefish during 2013 and 2016.
+There was limited evidence of a retrospective pattern in estimates of spawning biomass and stock status, such that the view of the stock becomes more pessimistic as data are removed (Figures \ref{fig:retroSB} and \ref{fig:retroDEP} ).
+The retrospective pattern in stock status is largely driven by the relative amount of data available to inform the estimates of some of the largest recruitments observed for sablefish during 2013 and 2016 (Figure \ref{fig:retroREC}).

 ## Historical analysis

 Estimates of the current stock size and relative depletion were highly consistent with prior stock assessments, particularly from the 1970s forward, the period of time with good data for sablefish (Figure \ref{fig:histassess}).
 Estimates of stock size prior to the mid-1970s are greater in the 2005 and 2007 assessments, however there were limited data to inform the pre-1970 model period.
-Notably, depletion estimates retrospective runs which truncate the series to 2019 or prior are within the narrower uncertainty bounds from the 2019 benchmark, while the increasing perception of the stock is consistent across all models which include the new data and timeblocking structure (Figures \ref{fig:retrobenchDEP} and \ref{fig:retrobenchREC}).
+Notably, depletion estimates retrospective runs which truncate the series to 2019 or earlier are within the narrower uncertainty bounds from the 2019 benchmark, while the increasing perception of the stock is consistent across all models which include the new data and timeblocking structure (Figures \ref{fig:retrobenchDEP} and \ref{fig:retrobenchREC}).

 ## Likelihood profiles
-**LEE QI AND GIANCARLO TO HELP UPDATE**

 Likelihood profiles were used to elucidate conflicting information among various data sources, to determine how asymmetric the likelihood surfaces surrounding point estimates may be, and to provide an additional evaluation of how precisely parameters are being estimated.
 Likelihood profiles were completed for three key model parameters: female $M$, unexploited equilibrium recruitment ($R_0$), and $h$.
 For a single parameter (loosely interpreting an iteratively re-weighted stock assessment objective function in terms of true likelihood) an increase in negative log-likelihood of more than two units indicates a statistically significant degradation in fit.

+**GIANCARLO**
-Female $M$ (male mortality is highly correlated with female mortality, so it is not included in this discussion) was found to be moderately informed across a relatively wide range of values.
+Female $M$ (male natural mortality rate estimates are highly correlated with female mortality, so it is not included in this discussion) was found to be moderately informed across a relatively wide range of values.
 Data from the surveys appears to be the most influential for this parameter.
 Differences in total negative log likelihood was less than two across approximately 0.060-0.095 for female sablefish $M$ Figures \ref{fig:sens_m_like}).
 However, this is not a trivial parameter range and the assessment results vary considerably among these values in absolute scale (Figure \ref{fig:sens_m_ssb}).

+**LEE QI**
 Unexploited equilibrium recruitment ($R_0$) was found to be insignificantly different over 9.2-10.2, values which led to a broad range of stock sizes (Figures \ref{fig:sens_R0_like}-\ref{fig:sens_R0_ssb}).
 The range of values explored led to little differences in the current level of depletion the stock is facing but large differences in depletion from 1935 to 1970 where there is little information during a period with fishing (Figure \ref{fig:sens_R0_depl}).

 In the base model, $h$ is fixed at 0.7, making it an important profile to evaluate as its uncertainty is not explicitly included in the base-model results.
 In 2011, the maximum likelihood estimate for $h$ was 0.2, which implies zero surplus production, which is biologically implausible.
 This assessment found no support in the data over a broad range of explored values (Figure \ref{fig:profile_like_h}).
 Most of the values included in the profile led to similar trajectories of spawning biomass (Figure \ref{fig:profile_ssb_h}).\begin{comment} The relative strengths of recent cohorts were also not strongly influenced by the value for $h$ (Figure \ref{sens_h_rec}), and the relative depletion level is quite robust as well (Figure \ref{sens_h_depl}).
 Uncertainty from $h$ was well inside the global estimation uncertainty captured via the asymptotic intervals about the maximum likelihood estimates.
 \end{comment}

 In aggregate, these profiles explain why the asymptotic uncertainty about historical and current stock size is so broad and underscore the lack of information in the data regarding scale for this stock assessment.

 # Reference points{#rp}